You will learn

 Learn how to meet the t-online.de requirements for inbox placement. t-online.de is an inbox provider predominantly used by German subscribers with unique requirements for inbox placement.
 As a result, you may see a rise in bounces from this provider, lowering your ability to reach these German recipients.

-If you see a rise in bounces unrelated to the t-online.de requirements or are looking for additional guidance on this topic, head to How to decrease bounce rates.
+If you see a rise in bounces unrelated to the t-online.de requirements or are looking for additional guidance on this topic, head to our guide on how to decrease bounce rates.

 Before jumping in, check that you have already created a dedicated sending domain in Klaviyo.

-3. If you need to create your dedicated sending domain, click Get Started and follow the instructions outlined in How to Set Up a Dedicated Sending Domain.
+- If you need to create your dedicated sending domain, click Get Started and follow the instructions outlined in our guide on setting up a dedicated sending domain.

 t-online.de inbox placement requirements